sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 - `explorer.ps1` it's a PowerShell script, hidden
 - `ㅤ` (`U+3164`) it's an empty folder, hidden

-Opening `E (9GB).lnk`'s "Properties" window reveals what seems obvious: the execution target is `explorer.ps1`.
-What seems odd it's that E: is not the mount point of the thumb drive on the victim machine; a good guess is that E: it's (or better, was) the mount point of the thumb drive on the infected machine, presumably a computer at the copy shop.
+Opening `E (9GB).lnk`'s properties shows what seems obvious: the execution target is `explorer.ps1`.
+What seems odd it's that `E:` is not the mount point of the thumb drive on the victim machine; a good guess is that `E:` it's (or better, was) the mount point of the thumb drive on the infected machine, presumably a computer at the copy shop.

 ![](images/shortcut_properties.png)